Third jersey: Background

+As a general rule in most sports, the home team has the privilege to select its desired color first, and the visiting team must then choose a suitable contrasting color.
+The "third" jersey should be distinct from the "first" (home) and "second" (away) and thus a visiting team should always have at least one suitable alternative choice.
+The actual choice may be guided by tradition, but modern sports leagues often impose specific rules, especially in professional leagues.

 For home and away jerseys in North America, historical convention has often dictated the colors used by teams in a given league.
 Teams generally have one jersey which is primarily in a team color, and another jersey which is primarily white (or another light color) and accented with a team color.
-"White at home" is the convention in baseball (MLB), basketball (NBA, NCAA basketball, and WNBA), minor league professional hockey (AHL and ECHL), and college hockey.
-"White while away" is the convention in football (NFL, CFL, NCAA football), major league professional hockey (NHL), and professional lacrosse (NLL and MLL).
+"White at home" is the convention in baseball (MLB), basketball (NBA, NCAA basketball, and WNBA), minor league professional ice hockey (AHL and ECHL), and college ice hockey.
+"White while away" is the convention in football (NFL, CFL, NCAA football), major league professional ice hockey (NHL), and professional lacrosse (NLL and MLL).
 Association football (MLS) does not have a "white at home" or a "white while away" convention.

 The NHL (and formerly the NBA) enforces the color/white rule strictly; any NHL team seeking to wear white at home must get express permission from the league office to do so.
 In minor league hockey, the rules are set in both the AHL and ECHL where the team wears white jerseys at home during one half of the season, then wears the color jerseys during the other half at home, and vice versa on the road.
 In the NFL, the rules state that the home team has the first choice of color, with the visiting team forced to choose a contrasting color; an exception was Color Rush, in which uniform choices were coordinated by the league itself.

 Starting with their uniform contract with Nike that begins with the 2017-2018 season, the NBA has abolished the color/white rule.
 Instead, each team will designate whether their white uniform, now dubbed the "Association Edition," or their colored uniform, called the "Icon Edition," will be the home uniform, with the other becoming their designated away uniform.

 In American sports, throwback jerseys are generally only used for special team games and not for the "third" purpose.
 In American football a third jersey may be a throwback uniform based on designs the team used in the past.
 In association football, meanwhile, it is more commonly a radically different design.